 The organization challenge that leader’s need to recognize is that an organization’s ability to learn and to adapt is the only source of competitive advantage.

 Development professionals only gain stature in the business environment when they meet and plan business solutions.

-The ROI Institute and Chief Learning Officer magazine have a study recap that should provide a clearer map of our worth.
+The ROI Institute and Chief Learning Officer magazine have a study recap [link no longer available, sadly] that should provide a clearer map of our worth.
 The targets of this survey were CEOs at Fortune 500 companies and the top 50, privately held firms.
-From this population 450 firms were sent a survey.
-21.3% responded.
+From this population 450 firms received a survey and 95 firms, 21%, responded.

 - 4% of CEOs avoid learning and development investments